Read our frequently asked questions (FAQs) on the Competition Framework

 How will international competitors join British Rowing?

 A simple form is being developed asking for more information from individual rowers.
 This will allow us to award them a number of ranking points within our system.

 How will international competitors be classified wanting to race in one off competitions?

-Competitions will be able to place overseas crews in the relevant events or event bands as they feel is correct.
-The majority of the large competitions already have rules to cope with these.
+This has not changed.
+Competitions are currently able to place overseas crews in the relevant events or event bands as they feel is correct.
+The majority of the large competitions already have rules to manage this.

 How does indoor rowing fit in?

 This is being monitored.
 Indoor rowing is run by age categories so we would need to look at how we could integrate it.

 How will league events work?

 Currently each round of a league would be counted separately in line with standard competitions.
 Developments in league rowing are being monitored.
 It will be possible to establish a national club league based on the Personal Ranking Index.

 How often will the points update?